 Once an election order is issued, candidates may declare for the office not less than 75 days before the election.
 The official up for recall may not declare for candidacy.

-(This article has been corrected to clarify that the recall petition requires the signatures of at least 25 percent of the registered voters in St. Helena, not 25 percent of those who voted in the previous election.)
+(This article has been corrected to clarify that the recall petition requires the signatures of at least 25 percent of registered St. Helena voters in the last report of registration to the California Secretary of State, not 25 percent of those who registered in the last election.)